egenix-ops/owl-shoes/README.md

 This will start your app using `nodemon` so that any changes to your code automatically refreshes and restarts the server.

 ### 5. Configure Airtable
-Copy the table below to your own space, or create table with the same fields.
+Copy the table below to your own space, or create table with the same fields highlighted in the red rectangle.
 [Airtable Sample](https://airtable.com/invite/l?inviteId=invAkg4f3o1cMSrxJ&inviteToken=3771dcc18f1dca0f08509981b7ce1365da21685b848728d41c14a1134eeb1c8b&utm_medium=email&utm_source=product_team&utm_content=transactional-alerts)

+You can add a new record with your own prompt.
+The most recently updated record will be read when a call is incoming, and the fields in the record will be used to provision Conv-Relay and GPT.

 ![Airtable Sample](images/airtable-sample.png)